Popov-Lab-UNC/DELi/docs/defining_docs/defining_libraries.rst

 ``reactions``
 ^^^^^^^^^^^^^
-This section describes the reaction scheme used to create the compounds from a given library.
+This section describes the reaction scheme used to synthesize the compounds from a given library.
-While not required, if the reaction schema is provided, it will enable DELi to enumerate out the full SMILES for any compound in the library.
+While not required, if the reaction schema is provided, it will enable DELi to :ref:`enumerate <enumeration-docs>` the full SMILES for any compound in the library.

 .. note::
     Enumeration is expensive, so it is recommend to run a full library